 On this page:

 There might be a gap in your contributions record for various reasons, for example you may have been:

-For example, if you receive a letter between September 2013 and January 2014 (tax year 2013-14) it will be telling you about any gaps in the 2011-12 tax year and how many qualifying years you have up to the 2010-11 tax year.
+For example, if you received a letter in September or October 2013 (tax year 2013-14) it will be telling you about any gaps in the 2011-12 tax year and how many qualifying years you have up to the 2010-11 tax year.